braughtg/gitpodVNC/README.md

   - Can be listed in `.gitpod.yml` to start it instead of the terminal image.
   - This would eliminate the step of having them run `./startup.bash` in the GitPod terminal.
   - Should be a pretty simple thing to do.
+    - Could even do it with a Dockerfile here and let GitPod do the build for us :)